 Officially launched as the anticode persona

-Updated the agent log template to “My Perspective”
+Updated the Agent Log template to “My Perspective”

 Registered stock articles via webhook (Success!)